-A red question mark means information is still required in that section
+A red question mark means you still need to enter information in that section.

-A red triangle means there is one or more errors in that section.
-Errors are either highlighted on the actual field (if field specific) or an error message will appear on the relevant page (if section specific).
+A red triangle means there are one or more errors in that section.
+Errors may be highlighted on the actual field (if field-specific), or an error message will appear on the relevant page (if section-specific).